To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

 Perhaps a vague and all-too-brief thought occasionally crosses the child’s mind.
 What does all this mean?
 Why does all this exist?
 No matter; another item of interest soon distracts them and draws their attention away.

-As a person becomes preoccupied by the requirements of growing up, learning about self and society, they often gradually spend less and less time and energy asking the question, “why?”
+As a person becomes preoccupied with the requirements of growing up, learning about self and society, they often gradually spend less and less time and energy asking the question “why?”
 For what purpose does this or that thing exist?
 Is there some overriding cosmic explanation that can give them what they once instinctively wanted to know—but had not the means to find out?